fufububu/Signature_pdf/README.md

  + javax.swing library

  ## Installing
-If you want to compile/modify simply download Signature.java source, create a NetBeans or Eclpse IDE project, add *itext5-itextpdf-5.5.12.jar* library and add/modify and compile
+If you want to compile/modify simply download Signature.java source, create a NetBeans or Eclipse IDE project, add *itext5-itextpdf-5.5.12.jar* library and add/modify and compile

 Otherwise download into your working directory **Signature_pdf.jar**, **markers** and **sample** folders and run it typing: